Bhaveshupadhyay/tap_invest/README.md

 - Modern UI/UX
 - Search bonds by Issuer Name or ISIN
 - View financial graph
-- Responsive Design: Optimized for mobile phones and tablets.
+- Responsive Design: Optimized for mobile phones and tablets
+- Easy to customize: All themes and colors are defined in the theme folder, making it simple to update or modify the app's look and feel

 ## Setup Instructions
  1. Clone the repo: